Alice Sullivan is an aspiring writer currently based in Prague as an English teacher. She has traveled to 25 countries and counting!

 Enjoy relaxing on the sand, drinking a cocktail at one of the bars and going for a swim.
 The water is really shallow for most of this beach, but it is less rocky than some of the others.
 It is perfect for paddle-boarding and kayaking.
 There are many places that you can rent these from.

 The only fee you pay at Melasti Beach is for parking, whereas some of the more popular tourist beaches charge an entry fee.
 Padang Padang Beach is one of the most popular, but it only costs 80p to enter.
-Apparently, it features in Eat, Pray, Love but I didn't know that when I visited.
+Apparently, it was featured in Eat, Pray, Love but I didn't know that when I visited.
 It was hectic there and we struggled to find a space, so I didn't enjoy it as much.
 I would suggest driving around and stopping at any beach you find, although some of them are better known for surfing (which we will get to later).

 2. Take in the View at Sunset Point

 After a day of beach-hopping, you want to find a good spot to watch a gorgeous Bali sunset.
-My favourite place is a bar in the cliffside called "Sunset Point".
+My favourite place is a bar on the cliffside called "Sunset Point".
 They have a pool and even a restaurant that serves food, but it fills up quickly as the sunset approaches.

-I would suggest getting there around an hour before the sunset and settle in on a beanbag near the front with a cocktail.
+I would suggest getting there around an hour before the sunset and settling in on a beanbag near the front with a cocktail.
 I used to always get a Tequila Sunrise and the bartender would joke that I was getting a Tequila Sunset.

 If you are travelling by motorbike and not necessarily the most confident driver, I would suggest leaving as soon as the sunset happens.
 The road leading to the bar is very rocky and uneven.
 Going back in the dark is very difficult and I was always terrified on the back of motorbikes here.